 A scanner is a useful tool for your digital photography projects.
-A scanner generates a digital image from whatever you scan-a document, a photo, a leaf, and so on-enabling you to manipulate the image on your computer.
+A scanner generates a digital image from any kind of flat object-a document, a photo, pages from a book, a leaf-which allows you to manipulate the image on your computer.
 Even if you take all of your photos in digital format, scanners allow you to digitize things such as old photos, pages from books, negatives, and slides.
 Once scanned, the digital images are rich raw material that can be edited, incorporated into composites, printed, or posted on the Web.